Disney World Packing List & What to Wear – List, Tips, Printable PDF

-There are lots of items that people miss frequently when packing for any Disney Parks trip which can lead to pricey spur of the moment purchases in the parks!
-This list should cover everything you need to know to bring to Walt Disney World!
+There are lots of items that people miss frequently when packing for any Disney Parks trip which can lead to pricey spur-of-the-moment purchases in the parks!
+Our Walt Disney World packing list covers everything you'll want to pack for your trip including what to bring in your park bag, what clothes to wear to the parks, and more.

 Our favorite Disney-approved re-seller, Get Away Today, offers the best Walt Disney World discount tickets around.
 In addition to great discount prices, their customer service and easy support is absolutely fantastic.
 They have an entire department dedicated to making sure every order has a wonderful experience and they are on-call to help you during your vacation if you need them.